rahuldabgotra/learn/README.md

 ## Resources

 I've compiled a list of resources that have been helpful in my learning journey.
-These include online tutorials, documentation, and articles about the languages and technologies I'm studying.
+These include online tutorials, documentation, and articles about the  programming languages and technologies I'm studying.
 Check them in the [Resources](resources.md) file.

 ## How to Use